-From a Māori perspective, there are concerns that genetic modification, including gene editing, is at odds with Māori tikanga, in that it may interfere with natural processes pertaining to whakapapa and violate the tapu of different species.
+Critically, we are required to consider the ethical, societal and cultural issues from a Māori perspective.
+There are concerns that genetic modification, including gene editing, may be at odds with Māori tikanga (protocols), in that it may interfere with natural processes pertaining to whakapapa (genealogy) and violate the tapu (sacred restrictions) of different species.
 Māori communities will need to be well informed about the implications, benefits and risks associated with gene editing in pest control.
-Education and consultation will be central to empowering whānau, communities, hapū and iwi to assess the social, moral, ethical and health considerations of gene editing within different contexts and scenarios.
+Education and consultation will be central to empowering whanau (extended family), communities, hapū (kinship group) and iwi (tribe) to assess the social, moral, ethical and health considerations of gene editing within different contexts and scenarios.

-For the three scenarios, in Māori terms, the ethical considerations relate to whakapapa (of the organism, as well as the relationship/kinship between humans and other species), tika (what is right or correct), manaakitanga (cultural and social responsibility/accountability, e.g. to other nations who value wasps), and mana (justice and equity) [113].
+For the three scenarios, in Māori terms, the ethical considerations relate to whakapapa (of the organism. as well as the relationship/kinship between humans and other species), tika (what is right or correct), manaakitanga (cultural and social responsibility/ accountability, e.g. to other nations who value wasps) and mana (justice and equity) [115].
 Other relevant Māori values include tapu (restrictions), tiakitanga (guardianship), and whānaungatanga (support of relatives).
-Implicit in those considerations would be the question of who stands to benefit from the introduction of a gene drive in this scenario; what are the risks to the ecosystems of other nations; and where do Māori accountabilities lie in terms of the outcomes [114].
-In addition, broader impacts on Māori also need consideration, including any negative financial impacts on whānau that may arise, and the assurance of Māori participation in decision making regarding use of these technologies.
+Implicit in those considerations would be the question of who stands to benefit from the introduction of a gene drive in this scenario; what are the risks to the ecosystems of other nations; and where do Māori accountabilities lie in terms of the outcomes [116].
+In addition, broader impacts on Māori also need consideration, including any negative financial impacts on whanau that may arise, and the assurance of Māori participation in decision making regarding use of these technologies8.
+Ultimately, a decision to support a gene drive will depend on the assessed balance between benefits and harms of intervening in the natural environment.
+This in turn will be determined by the factors used to make the assessment.
+Well-informed conversations about the implications of research knowledge, along with the impact of particular views about acceptable change in a target species, will be needed across all of Aotearoa/New Zealand's diverse communities in order to determine the list of factors to consider in assessing this balance.
+There will need to be trust and effective communication between the public, the government and the research community if new genetic technologies are to be accepted.